plra/plra.github.io/_posts/2023-09-13-tour-o-noise.md

 categories: music
 ---

 I cannot for the life of me find the source of this quote, my favorite description of any musical genre, but here it is: "Noise has got to be the only genre that has more artists than fans."
 If that doesn't pique your interest, what will?
-This is a brief intro to noise --- defined broadly to include power electronics, the abrasive end of industrial, and some even more blasphemous corners some noisefreaks would surely contest --- through some of the tracks I've most enjoyed over the years.
+This is a brief intro to noise --- defined broadly to include power electronics, the abrasive end of industrial, and some even more blasphemous corners --- through some of the tracks I've most enjoyed over the years.

 **Kevin Drumm - Hitting the Pavement** (_Sheer Hellish Miasma_, 2007)
 <lite-youtube videoid="4McQmtLx0HA"></lite-youtube>